Lithikhaa/Social_Media_API/README.md

 # Pyexpo-project
-Uploading files/video in socialmedia. using a pyhon programing language.
+Uploading files/videos on social media. using a python programming language.
 This is an automation project!